Quick Chilli con Carne

 - Pour 300ml cold salted water (double for 4p) into a medium pot with a tight-fitting lid.

-- Stir in the rice then bring to the boil.
+- Stir in the rice and cumin and bring to the boil.

 - Once boiling, lower the heat to medium and cover with the lid.